googleapis/google-cloud-cpp/INSTALL.md

         pkg-config tar wget zlib1g-dev
 ```

-**crc32c**: there is no Ubuntu package for this library, install it using:
+**crc32c**: there is no Ubuntu package for this library.
+To install it use:

 ```bash
 cd /var/tmp/build